as of 12/05/13

 The shell is media blasted to clean the metal and facilitate soldering.
 At this point it is ready to receive the other parts of the top.

-When the other parts are prepared hanging of parts can commence.
-The neck ring is soldered in first.
-Then the window frames are set and soldered to the shell.
 The exhaust body, telephone cup, spitcock, and air & communication elbows, welding lens bracket, and lock dumbbell are then added.

 The Breastplate has fewer parts but is no easier to make.